deeplearning4j/deeplearning4j-docs/machine-learning-algorithms.md

 ## Random Forest

 Random forests are made of many decision trees.
 They are ensembles of decision trees, each decision tree created by using a subset of the attributes used to classify a given population (they are sub-trees, see above).
 Those decision trees vote on how to classify a given instance of input data, and the random forest bootstraps those votes to choose the best prediction.
 This is done to prevent overfitting, a common flaw of decision trees.

+A random forest is a supervised classification algorithm.
+It creates a forest (many decision trees) and orders their nodes and splits randomly.
+The more trees in the forest, the better the results it can produce.

+If you input a training dataset with targets and features into the decision tree, it will formulate some set of rules.
+These rules can be used to perform predictions.
+The author uses one example to illustrate this point: suppose you want to predict whether your daughter will like an animated movie, you should collect the past animated movies she likes, and take some features as the input.
+Then, through the decision tree algorithm, you can generate the rules.
+You can then input the features of this movie and see whether it will be liked by your daughter.
+The process of calculating these nodes and forming the rules is using information gain and Gini index calculations.

+The difference between Random Forest algorithm and the decision tree algorithm is that in Random Forest, the process es of finding the root node and splitting the feature nodes will run randomly.

 ## Support-Vector Machine (SVM)